See what other fly fishermen say about their experience fishing Jackson Hole with Grand Teton Fly Fishing

 We landed quite a few fish and missed even more.
 The cutthroat behave differently from other species of trout and Josh was able to provide good insight into their habits and patterns.
 The highlight of the day was poling into a side channel and sight fishing for big cuttys!
 I was amazed at how similar this experience was to bone fishing in the Keys.

 After we landed a few fish in the side channel, we walked up into a spring creek and landed the nicest fish of the day.
 Josh knows the river and is an excellent teacher.
-Even with 20 yers of flyfishing experience, he was able to help me work on some new techniques.
+Even though I have 20 years of fly fishing experience, he was able to help me work on some new techniques.

 Beyond the fishing experience, the scenery of the Snake is second to none.
-We saw eagles, red tail hawks, beaver and a huge bull moose.
-I recommend Jack Dennis Private Fishing Trips and will book Josh Gallivan to be our guide on our next trip to Jackson.
+We saw eagles, red tail hawks, beaver, and a huge bull moose.
+I recommend [Grand Teton Fly Fishing] and will book Josh Gallivan to be our guide on our next trip to Jackson.

 Reviewed September 24, 2012 – Trip Advisor